Meaning of Incoterms in global trade

 EX-Works – EXW

-Ex-works or EXW means that the seller is selling the goods without any transportation from their facility to the buyer.
+Ex-works or EXW means that the seller sells the goods without any transportation from their facility to the buyer.
 In other words, if you were buying from a factory and they quote you EXW, then you must pay for all the local transportation, customs to get the goods to your final destination.

 EXW is a term that is commonly used in international trade.
 Especially if you are buying goods that are less than a container load (LCL), it may end up being more economical for you to buy the goods as EXW than FOB.
-If you are buying less than a container load (LCL), some suppliers may only sell the goods as EXW because local custom fees and other local charges can be very expensive or difficult for LCL shipments.
+If you are buying less than a container load (LCL), some suppliers may only sell the goods as EXW because local customs fees and other local charges can be very expensive or difficult for LCL shipments.

 Free Carrier – FCA

 Free carrier or FCA means that the goods are deemed to be delivered by the seller as soon as they are placed to the carrier or another person designated by the buyer.
-In other words, as soon as the goods are picked up at the sellers’ destination (can be the seller’s warehouse or another location) by the carrier assigned by the buyer, the goods will be considered delivered.
+In other words, as soon as the goods are picked up at the seller’s destination (can be the seller’s warehouse or another location) by the carrier assigned by the buyer, the goods will be considered delivered.

 Carriage Paid To – CPT